-Tuberculin Testing-To prevent the spread of tuberculosis in the education environment, each employee of the District must submit evidence of freedom from active tuberculin infection prior to employment and every four years thereafter.
-Tuberculin tests, including intradermal skin tests and (when necessary) chest x-rays, are provided by the District at no expense to employees.
+Tuberculin testing - To prevent the spread of tuberculosis in the education environment, each employee of the District must submit evidence of freedom from active tuberculin infection prior to employment and every four years thereafter.
 The Human Resources department notifies employees when testing is scheduled.

 Fingerprinting-As a means of ensuring that no member of the staff has been convicted of a narcotics crime, sex crime, or other offense which would preclude their employment by an educational institution, the District requires that employees be fingerprinted.
 All employees must be fingerprinted and receive clearance from the state Department of Justice prior to the first day of employment.
-The District has a fingerprint service at the main office where fingerprints are taken and submitted for clearance.
-The processing fee is paid by the employee.
+The processing fee is paid by the employee in most cases.

 The District reserves the right to determine if a conviction would make a candidate unsuitable for employment.
-Questions about post-offer/pre-employment health examinations, tuberculin testing, or fingerprinting may be directed to the Human Resources department.
+Questions about post-offer/pre-employment health examinations, tuberculin testing, or fingerprinting may be directed to the Human Resources Department.